 “We really enjoyed our experience at Sixpenny.
 In particular we love that they championed Australian ingredients and the touches of quirky Australiana, through the use Australian artists in their ceramics and interiors.
 Overall, a great experience and well suited to a special occasion.”the whereto (TripAdvisor)

 15 Bligh St, Sydney – $$$

-Restaurant Hubert is “a restaurant for people who love restaurants”.
+Restaurant Hubert in Sydney is “a restaurant for people who love restaurants”.
 The menu reflects a passion for Paris with exquisite French cuisine.
-The decor present throughout the venue – which includes three bars, a large central dining room, a pair of intimate private dining rooms, alongside the Theatre Royale (an art-house cinema) – give Hubert an unmistakable French bistro vibe; one that is extremely pleasurable.
+The decor present throughout the venue – which includes three bars, a large central dining room, a pair of intimate private dining rooms, and the Theatre Royale (an art-house cinema) – give Hubert an unmistakable French bistro vibe; one that is extremely pleasurable.

 It can be tricky to get a booking at Restaurant Hubert, but if you do manage to snag one, you’ll dine at what is often regarded as one of the most exclusive restaurants in Sydney.

 “After a long wait to get in (booked months in advance) it was so worth it.
 The food was on point, but its the overall vibe and attention to detail that really sets this french with spice restaurant apart.”mytravelromance (TripAdvisor)